sagemath/sagewiki_to_gh-2022-10-10/days64.5.md

 = Sage Days 64.5: Cluster Algebras =

 The official webpage of the meeting is at the [[http://www.ima.umn.edu/2013-2014/SW6.1-5.15|IMA website]].
-If you want to know who was physically participating, check out our [[attachment:GroupPhoto|group photo]].
+If you want to know who was physically participating, check out our [[attachment:GroupPhoto.jpg|group photo]].

 == General Information ==